pieterberg/Smartie-Sorter/README.md

 ## Arduino CLI

 A Makefile is provided that can be used to compile and upload the Arduino sketches using the [Arduino CLI](https://github.com/arduino/arduino-cli).
-The make commands should be run from the project's root directory.
+The make commands should all be run from the project's root directory.

 First, run the install command to install the required core for the Arduino Nano R4 board.
 This will install the Arduino Renesas core (arduino:renesas_uno) if it is not already installed.